The 5 Best Turntables Under $500

 • Convert your vinyl records to digital audio files by downloading...

-• Includes USB cable detachable RCA output cable (dual RCA male to...
+• Includes: USB cable, detachable RCA output cable (dual RCA male...

 • Built-in switchable phono pre-amplifier for phono- or line-level...